IHI's CEO Derek Feeley and his visionary leadership team are leading IHI and the global movement to improve health and health care.

 Karen Baldoza, MSW,

-Executive Director, Institute for Healthcare Improvement (IHI), oversees IHI’s body of work aimed at improving care for frail older adults with complex needs and is co-lead of IHI’s Improvement Capability Focus Area.
+Executive Director, Institute for Healthcare Improvement (IHI), is co-lead of IHI’s Improvement Capability Focus Area and teaches in IHI's programs aimed at building individual and organizational capability for improvement.
 As a trained Improvement Advisor and Lean Facilitator, she also leads and coaches staff in improvement within IHI.
-Previously, Ms. Baldoza was Operations Director for the continuum of care portfolio, overseeing IHI’s work that addresses the patient journey in health and chronic disease care outside of acute care settings.
+Previously, Ms. Baldoza was the Continuum of Care Portfolio Operations Director overseeing IHI’s work that addresses the patient journey in health and chronic disease care outside of acute care settings.
 She also managed relationships with strategic partners and several large strategic initiatives, such as Pursuing Perfection.
-Prior to joining IHI in 2000, she worked for the Commonwealth of Massachusetts as an Assistant Director in the Executive Office of Elder Affairs, and in public health prevention and policy efforts.
-Ms. Baldoza received her Master of Social Work degree from Boston College, focusing on community organizing, social policy and planning, and not-for-profit administration.
+Prior to joining IHI in 2000, she worked for the Commonwealth of Massachusetts as an assistant director in the Executive Office of Elder Affairs, and in public health prevention and policy efforts.
+She received her Master of Social Work degree from Boston College, focusing on community organizing, social policy and planning, and not-for-profit administration.

 Pierre M. Barker, MD,